rohit-sahasrabuddhe/concise-networks/README.md

 ## Credits

-The paper was written by Rohit Sahasrabuddhe, Renaud Lambiotte, and Martin Rosvall.
-The Convex Non-negative Matrix Factorisation at the core of the framework is due to
-Ding, C.H., Li, T. and Jordan, M.I., 2008.
+The Convex Non-negative Matrix Factorisation at the core of the framework is due to Ding, C.H., Li, T. and Jordan, M.I., 2008.
 Convex and semi-nonnegative matrix factorizations.
 IEEE transactions on pattern analysis and machine intelligence, 32(1), pp.45-55.